Counselling, Psychotherapy & Supervision Services.

 For young people the assessment session provides time to meet with you and your child.
 For younger children I always meet with the parent/carer first.

 4. Ongoing Counselling Sessions - sessions are usually held weekly.
 In some cases more frequent sessions are beneficial.

 The frequency of parent support sessions are agreed on an individual basis

 We can work together for a set number of sessions, or have a more open-ended approach.
 We will regularly review how things are going, with the aim that the ending will be planned and prepared for.
 For younger children, separate reviews will be held with parents; for young people reviews will be held with both parent and child.

 Training, qualifications & experience

-- Accredited and Registered member of the British Association of Counselling & Psychotherapy
+Accredited member of the British Association of Counselling and Psychotherapy since August 2015.

 - University Counselling Services (staff & students: 2012 - 2016)